MaebaMaobe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Second task on pointers, arrays and strings
+Second task on pointers, Arrays and Strings